hashicorp/terraform-provider-awscc/contributing/docs/resource-behavior.md

 ### List

 The provider has no `List` method.
-Instead when a [plural data source's](#interpretation-of-cloudformation-resource-schemas) `Read` method is called the provider used the CloudFormation resource type name to call the [`ListResources` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_ListResources.html).
+Instead when a [plural data source's](#interpretation-of-cloudformation-resource-schemas) `Read` method is called the provider uses the CloudFormation resource type name to call the [`ListResources` API](https://docs.aws.amazon.com/cloudcontrolapi/latest/APIReference/API_ListResources.html).

 If the operation fails, the error is returned to the Terraform CLI.